linux2647/temperature_grapher/README.md

     id serial NOT NULL PRIMARY KEY,
     internal real NOT NULL,
     external real NOT NULL,
-    -- timestamps will be store with UTC time zone datetime timestamp with time zone NOT NULL
+    -- timestamps will be stored using UTC time zone datetime timestamp with time zone NOT NULL
 );
 ```